Reading Time: 7 minutes

 How to send a gifted car to another city or country

-Family and friends are dispersed all around the world.
-If you want to gift a car to someone who lives in a different city or country, we provide some solutions.
+Family and friends are dispersed all around the world, therefore when you want to gift a car to someone who lives in a different city or country, we provide some solutions.

 You can always count on auto transport companies to assist you, but after Christmas or Thanksgiving, most of these companies will be closed since workers are also taking time off to spend time with their families.